Home

-The prose subgenres we've listed are in red, and sub-subgenres in (parentheses).
+These genre lists, along with descriptions and examples, are presented by Writing to Publish for research, educational, trivia-browsing, and other purposes.
+The prose subgenres we've listed here are in plain text, and sub-subgenres in (red text and parentheses).
 Clarifications are in {braces}, and major categories in larger print.
-Genres that spring from non-English publications, which have become popular in translation, are in italics.
-Subgenres that haven't seen wide use in decades are marked by an asterisk*.
+Genres that spring from non-English sources, which have become popular in translation, are usually in italics.
+Genres and subgenres that haven't seen wide use in decades are marked by an *asterisk.

-Some of the 'broader' genres listed here might be thought of as 'descriptive categories' instead, and there is no real agreement on which is which.
+Some of the broader genres listed here might be thought of as 'descriptive' or 'functional' categories instead, and there is no real agreement on which is which.
 There is plenty of overlap between subgenres (as with American West Romances and Romantic Westerns), and we've chosen to be a thorough as possible.
-Astute researchers will encounter several different classification systems.
+Astute observers will encounter several different classification systems.

 Here's a list of all written genres, fiction and nonfiction, prose and poem and practical, as seen in a variety of lengths and formats.
 (In the case of broadcasts, movie scripts, sermons, etc., they are normally written down before being spoken aloud.)